d2l-ai/d2l-en/chapter_recommender-systems/ctr.md

 ## Exercises

-* Can you load the Criteo and Avazu dataset with the provided `CTRDataset`.
+* Can you load the Criteo and Avazu datasets with the provided `CTRDataset`?
 It is worth noting that the Criteo dataset consisting of real-valued features so you may have to revise the code a bit.

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/405)